tanoManzo/notes/Projects/SDoH/Health Literacy Sentences.md

-detect + cofounding
+- detect + cofounding

-check differences
+- check differences

-ask for the co
+- ask for the correct form